 - You see the world through God’s eyes

-- You learn to read God’s Word for what it is without adding your own spiritual twist (and can easily detect when others do so!)
+- You learn to read God’s Word for what it is without adding your own spiritual twist (and can easily detect when others do)

-Since the day I started reading God’s Word consistently, I have a different outlook in life.
 Things that used to bother me, don’t anymore.
 Yes, I still go through discouragement, stress, and a bunch of other challenges that come with being an earthling.
-But the daily reading of God’s Word reorients my attention to the things above while continuing to be salt on earth.
+Reading of God’s Word reorients my attention to the things above while continuing to do my very best to be salt on earth by adding flavor to those around me.

-Oh, and I even started the annual reading plan 35 days late!
-The first 2-3 weeks after making the decision to commit to reading the Bible through cover to cover, I played my Bible app day and night to catch up!
+The first year I started my reading plan (2020), I was 35 days late!
+The first 2-3 weeks after making the decision to commit to reading the Bible from cover to cover, I played my Bible app day and night to catch up!
 I listened to the Word while cooking, grocery shopping, client appointments, etc. until I was finally caught up.
 For this reason, my Bible app says I’m 35 days ahead!
 I’ve highlighted a gazillion verses, taken many notes, and bookmarked tons of verses.
 Each time I read, I get flooded with topic ideas to write about.

 I’m letting you in on a secret: I have fallen in love with the Tanakh!
 (That’s Hebrew for the “Old Testament”)